 - Participation in the weekend noon concerts

 - Participation in masterclasses at a reduced fee or, in some cases, no charge

-A library of over 70,000 titles is maintained at the VCM for the use of faculty and registered students.
+A library of over 60,000 titles is maintained at the VCM for the use of faculty, registered students, and the general public.
 Resources include music for all instruments, reference materials and books on music, including biographies, theory and history.
-There is also an extensive collection of CDs and DVDs that can be borrowed.

 Contact the Library: